justinnhli/oxycreates/grad-school/index.md

 * About 50% of PhD students leave grad school before getting a PhD.
 Many often leave with a Master's, which may or may not be useful depending on your field.
 * Many PhDs still have trouble finding jobs that use their skillset (ie. they are under-employed).

 So why might you want a PhD?
+To me, there are only two good reasons:

 * If you want a job that requires a PhD.
 My own motivation was to teach at the university-level (ie. be a professor).
 * If you are really interested in a subject and want to spend a couple years understanding it.